Risk assessing programme activities

 - Make sure that girls are aware that if they drop the knife, to not try to catch it.
 Step back and pick it up once it has landed.

-- Count all needles that you are using within the activity.
+- Count all needles that you are using for the activity.

-- Talk through with your girls how to safely hold and use a needle/cocktail stick.
+- Talk through with your girls how to safely hold and use any sharp items.

 - Consider if safety goggles are required.